 I have a thing for frog crafts.
-Earlier this year I shared a bouncy paper frog and a frog habitat garden, and our tadpole to frog observation tank is popular EVERY year with my girls.
-They can never get enough of watching these creatures transform from wriggly little vegetarian tadpoles into meat-eating, hopping froglets.
+There’s our popular bouncy paper frog, our frog habitat garden and our tadpole to frog observation tank (which we’ve done a few times!).
+My girls never get can enough of watching these mini beasts transform from wriggly little tadpoles into jumping froglets.

 Today we have a cute paper roll frog craft, which is a cinch to make using our printable template.

-Frog craft ideas are great for Spring time or for kids learning about life cycles, mini beasts or amphibians – or just because you love frogs and want to make one!
+Frog craft ideas are great for Spring or Summer themed crafting or for kids learning about life cycles.
+Or maybe just because you love frogs and want to make one!

 How to make a paper roll frog